sr-lab/contracts-android/scripts/f-droid/README.md

    The files contain 1145 entries (with some duplicates).

- - The file `github_unique_repos.txt` contains the URLs of all the github repositories collected (this file has no duplicate entries).
-There is a total of 1098 unique repositories.
+ - The script `printUniqueRepos.py` is used to remove duplicates.
+It was used to generate the file `github_unique_repos.txt`, which contains the URLs of all the github repositories collected without duplicates.
+There is a total of 1119 unique repositories.

+ - The script `createVersionsFile.py` is used to obtain the 'first' and 'last' versions of each repository in `github_unique_repos.txt`.
+The script can set a limit on the number of projects to process (by default, it processes the top 200 projects).
+It creates the file `versions_file.txt` with the versions that will be processed.

- - The script `cloneRepos.sh` clones all the repositories listed in the file `github_unique_repos.txt`
+ - The script `cloneRepos.sh` clones the repositories listed in the file `versions_file.txt`

 ## Credits
 [Ana Ribeiro](https://github.com/anasofiagribeiro) created the original version